 ‘Turbulence’ was placed third in the Kent & Sussex Poetry Society Folio Competition 2020.

 My late, beloved brother Martin had a globetrotting habit and a penchant for quirky and impractical gifts.
-On one occasion he arrived to stay with me bearing a heavy stone slab, which he had seen on a trip to Italy and decided would make the perfect present for his Classics-loving, mathematically minded sister.
-It was a replica of the famous SATOR square, a five word palindrome that can be read from top to bottom, bottom to top, left to right and right to left:
+On one occasion he arrived to stay with me bearing an inordinately heavy stone square, which he had seen on a trip to Italy and decided would make the perfect present for his Classics-loving, mathematically minded sister.

 This poem first appeared in the Bridges 2020 Poetry Anthology (ed.
 Sarah Glaz), Tessellations Publishing, Phoenix, Arizona.
 There is a recording of Marian reading this and other poems on the Bridges 2020 Virtual Poetry Reading website.